ONCE TO EVERY MAN - AUTHOR'S INSIGHTS

 This novel has been with me since the 1960s.
 I was shocked and yet drawn to the Mau Mau Rebellion that occurred during those years in Kenya.
 When the violence spilled over into Tanganyika, I wondered what would happen to the innocents caught up in the madness – missionaries, reporters, native blacks who were educated and employed.
 How would they find peace, could they stay friends if they were thrown together by circumstances?
 Much history has passed since then, but the challenges of a diverse and violent world still remain.
 So in 2012, I gathered up the type-written pages marked with white-out and yellowed with age and tried to give my characters a credible and redemptive story.
 Then I went to Africa, to Tanzania, where I immersed myself in the beauty of the people, the wild animals, and the landscape, looking, always looking for the things I had written, and I discovered places – a Catholic Cathedral, a community hospital, green forests with red dirt roads plowing through them – that I thought I had created fifty-two years before.
 I discovered what it felt like to put my arms around a black safari guide, to feel his care when he gave me his jacket on an especially cold morning going down into the Ngorongoro Crater, to feel his love when he always reached for me before anyone else at the end of each day.
 I think others on the safari thought of him as an excellent guide; I thought of him as part of my heart.
 I began to understand my characters after experiencing my very human need to hold on to someone who was different from me, to hold on as an equal, to hold on with pure love.
 This is way too long, but I had to tell someone, and you who are reading this, are the first ones to see it.
 So if you find me in this novel, you won’t exactly be mistaken.

 Sometime in the early 1960s I saw a news article about a racially motivated injustice in Dar es Salaam, Tanganyika (now Tanzania).
 I’ve forgotten the details of the crime and punishment, but I remember how startled I was by the irony of the name of the city on the shore of the Indian Ocean – Dar es Salaam.
-Its translation is haven of peace, or port of piece, for those on the high seas east of the coast of Africa.
+Its translation is haven of peace, or port of peace, for those on the high seas east of the coast of Africa.
 I had always written poetry, but the metaphor of that name seemed to require a bigger framework.
 I began to imagine what kind of peace might be needed by travelers, neighbors, natives, friends and possibly enemies in that exotic and unknown to me place in East Africa.
 I had no plans of my own to walk in those streets or learn to speak any of the natives’ languages, only to write an imaginary story based on that metaphor.

 What unfolded was a surprise to me and an unfamiliar urge to put the story on paper.
 The characters wrote their own story after I created them.
 I gave them the conflict, the potentially estranging occurrences in the time and place, their definition: a young, white, female Christian missionary; an atheist-leaning, British, male photojournalist; and a native, black, “Christianized” man who is drawn to the other two as well as to his pagan roots in a time of burgeoning tribal conflicts with the British-controlled government.